Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 - Early benchmark comparisons show that Mojo has the performance level of C/C++ (or faster) and Rust:
 ![benchmark comparisons](https://github.com/Ivo-Balbaert/The_Way_to_Mojo/blob/main/images/performance.png)
 It easily beats Python performance with 4 orders of magnitude.
 It uses the whole range of possibilities offered by modern compiler optimizations, including automatic parallel processing across multiple cores.
-This is nicely illustrated in this section of the Keynote speech (??) which announced Mojo to the world.
+This is nicely illustrated in the section starting at 33:08 by Jeremy Howard of the [Keynote speech](https://www.youtube.com/watch?v=-3Kf2ZZU-dg) which announced Mojo to the world.

 ### 1.2.2 A Scalable language
 Starting with writing code like Python, you can scale all the way down to the metal and enabling you to program the multitude of low-level AI hardware.